gradle/gradle/design-docs/component-model-for-jvm-components.md

 ## Component model

 - Should use rules mechanism, so that this DSL lives under `model { ... }`
-- Reuse the local component and binary meta-data for publication.
+- Reuse the local component and binary metadata for publication.
-    - Version the meta-data schemas.
+    - Version the metadata schemas.
     - Source and javadoc artifacts.
 - Test suites.
 - Libraries declare an API that is used at compile time.